batchema/apollos-ear/README.md

 Appolo's Ear is an ensemble of three music genre classification neural networks, a nginx server, and a [simple react frontend](https://www.apollosear.com).
 Its backend is glued together with Docker and Docker compose and you can easily replicate it by following the steps below.
 This infrastructure can also be used for other sorts of online classification system.
+The goal of the project was to learn more about Tensorflow and Docker, about integrating a machine learning model with a fullstack application, and about how setting up a https server with Nginx.

 ## Project Structure
 - data_acquisition/ data acquisition and audio cleanup utility files